bcgov/GDX-Analytics-Snowplow-Gateway-Service/README.md

 ### [GDX-Analytics/](https://github.com/bcgov/GDX-Analytics)

-<< Include the current description of the GDX-Analytics Main repository >>
+This is the central repository for work by the GDX Analytics Team.

 ## Getting Help or Reporting an Issue